R3Dki/CivicaMente-PCTO-Recoveries/README.md

 Questo menù è stato realizzato solo a scopo dimostrativo.

-## The name for this menu was inspired by GTA V Mod Menus Recovery Options lol.
+## The name of this menu was inspired by GTA V Mod Menus Recovery Options lol.